 Students interested in on-campus housing should contact the Office of Housing and Residence Life.

-The Division of Global Affairs’s Ph.D. program accepts application for fall admission only.
-Applicants of the Ph.D. program must submit completed applications by February 15th for study in the fall semester of the following academic year.
 Application submission well in advance of the deadline is strongly encouraged.
 Full review of an application may take up to two months.
-Incomplete applications, i.e. those without three letters of recommendation, transcripts and GRE scores, will not be considered.
+Incomplete applications, i.e. those without three letters of recommendation and transcripts will not be considered.

 Candidates who are admitted to the Graduate School-Newark receive notification from the Office of Graduate and Professional Admissions.
 Incoming students are expected to register for the term for which they were admitted.